mmbman/Katagiri/1987-06-06-Shobogenzo-Genjokoan-Talk-1.md

 So, what is the present of what you are doing?
 That is called zazen.
 It's something more than you believe.
 So, present of zazen is what you have completed, and is being completed, and will be completed, constantly.
 That means the present of zazen becomes the present of zazen, right now, right here, and settle in the present of zazen.
 That's it! [...]

 If I explain it's complicated, but if you practice it, it’s very simple.
 Too simple to know.
-So that's why this is called [shikantaza](glossary#shikantaza).
+So that's why this is called *shikantaza*.
 You have never experienced it before, that's why Buddhas constantly express compassion over everyone, whoever you are, enlightened or not-enlightened, and try to put you in that reality.
 How?
 Please do zazen.
 Please take care of gassho as a form, as best as you can.
 That's all.
 Put yourself in the form of your life.
 Buddha always expresses his own compassion over all sentient beings.

 So that's why that is *genjo*.
 And also *koan* means *absolute truth*.
 So genjo is simultaneously absolute truth.
 Nothing to know; but, you can totally manifest it.
 You can do it.
 You can manifest it because everyone feels peaceful.
 When you feel peaceful, when you feel relief – what is that?
 Beyond your speculation, that [present] atmosphere of your relief is supported, or backed by, all sentient beings.
 And also your life from moment to moment is saved, relieved.
 Very peaceful.